-The University of Calgary is a medium sized program with 25-30 residents that emphasizes teamwork, collegiality and wellness in addition to our role as medical experts.
-Our residents work together and side by side with staff radiologists to provide high quality patient centered care.
-Residents in the University of Calgary have an integrated core-teaching curriculum taught by faculty during protected academic half days each week.
+We have a well-integrated didactic teaching system with daily cases rounds and weekly academic half days.
 Daily case rounds presented by residents, fellows and staff further enhance the teaching curriculum.
 All the teaching activities take place in the R.D.
-Johns Lecture Theater, which is a state of the art teaching classroom with an integrated PACS viewing station, and 98” LCD monitor.
-There is a dedicated residents library with core radiology textbooks and reference material that is complemented by radiology textbooks available electronically through the University of Calgary Library.
+Johns Lecture Theatre, which is a state of the art teaching classroom with an integrated PACS viewing station, and 98” LCD monitor.
+There is a dedicated resident’s library with core radiology textbooks and reference material that is complemented by radiology textbooks available electronically through the University of Calgary Library.
 There are also devoted Mac and PC workstations in the radiology resident library which are used for research and teaching.
 Residents have access to StatDx and RadPrimer, which are comprehensive online references and teaching material to supplement their core textbook reading.

-- Dr. Morgan Willson
+- Dr. Ilja Tchajkov